scaleoutsystems/digital-pathology-tutorial/README.md

 ## Preparing the data partitions

 The following instructions are for those preparing their own data partitions from the raw dataset.
-This is necessary if your are doing the tutorial on your own, if part of a Scaleout led workshop partitions will already be available in STACKn.
+This is necessary if your are doing the tutorial on your own.
+If you take part in an instructor-led workshop, partitions will already be available for download.

 First, clone this repostitory and install the dependencies (requirements.txt).